P-Y-X/pyx/README.md

 pyx run <input_directory> <output_directory>
 ```

-If model is not available yet you can buy it.
+If the model is not available yet you can buy it.
 Then it will be accessible for downloading.

-## Publishing your own model
+## Publish your own model

 1. To initialize a pyx project structure enter the project directory and run `create` command: